 Learning to cope with arthritis is an ongoing adjustment.
 It can negatively affect so many different parts of your life.
 Arthritis in the hands affects everything from getting ready in the mornings to using a computer mouse.
 But there are many options that help you overcome your limitations and help you maintain your independence.
-Another idea is to use spill-proof cups if spills are common.
-You can learn more about those here.
-There are even special mugs for your morning joe too!

 The ability to cook is key if you want to stay healthy and happy.
 Even if you only use a microwave for meals, you still need to stir and prep food.
-So, utensils for arthritic hands are very important tools.
+So, kitchen utensils for arthritic hands are very important tools.
 It is also not a bad idea to look into lightweight cookware for use in the kitchen.
 Experimenting with some of these options will help you enjoy cooking and eating once more, and give you back an important part of your life.

 Do you have any tips or suggestions to help arthritic hand pain in the kitchen?
 Is there a tool or gadget that you have tried that helped?
 Let me know about it in the comments below!